Hayden-coder/Note-Taker/README.md

 ## Install

 Run npm install to install all dependencies.
-To use the application locally, run node server.js in your CLI, and then open http://localhost:3000 in your preferred browswer.
+To use the application locally, run node server.js in your CLI, and then open http://localhost:3000 in your preferred browser.
 The Note Taker app is live on Heroku for you to use as well.